Skip to main content

 How can I distinguish between a load bearing wall and a non load bearing wall during renovations?

-To distinguish between a load bearing and a non-load bearing wall, look for walls parallel to the major support beams of your house; these are less likely to be load bearing.
-Consulting with a structural engineer or a certified contractor will provide definitive guidance.
+To distinguish between a load bearing and a non load bearing wall, look for walls parallel to the major support beams of your house; these are less likely to be load bearing.
+Consulting with a structural engineer or a contractor will provide definitive guidance.
 Additionally, inspecting the home's structure from the basement or attic to see which walls provide support directly to the foundation is a reliable method.

 What permits or approvals might I need for load bearing wall removal?